sjbennett123/vindalebynight/content/current_writeups/blood_in_the_wine/_index.md

 description:

 synopsis: |
   A new drink is being served in Vindale!
 A blood red thirst quencher, it is being offered for free in the tavern.
-A new wine has been made by les Sangsues Abyssale, and given free to the adventurers.
-It is fruity and bright red.
+A new wine has been made by Frank, (aka... les Sangsues Abyssale), and given free to the adventurers.
 It is being served in the tavern for free for the entire weekend.
+It is fruity and bright red and cursed as hell.
 The wine was made with the aid of Blood Magic and will corrupt the drinker.
+On Saturday the module "Oops More Blood" details the horrible state of Frank's vineyards and if the players decide to get vengence for the horrible curse put upon them they can attack Frank in the reaction module "We'll beat him bloody".

+outcomes:
-outcomes: People drink the wine
+  - People drink the wine and are infected with the potent blood magic.
+  - People get mad at Frank and decide to rough him up in the module "We'll beat him bloody"

 number_of_cast_members: 1
 Roles: drink refiller- to minimize tavern burden